 As for the trackpad, we can really only say it exists.
 It offers accurate tracking, but without any multitouch features but two-finger scrolling, there’s nothing noteworthy about it.

 Android apps on tap

 Having a usable tablet mode is becoming ever more common in Chrome OS devices as Google has steadily increased the platform’s Android integration.
-Unfortunately, the C302 does not come with access to the Play Store right out of the box, and we had to switch over onto Chrome OS beta channel in order to download apps.
+The C302 did not launch with access to the Play Store right out of the box, so we had to switch over onto Chrome OS beta channel in order to download apps.

 Unfortunately, not everything about running Android apps is perfect.
 Slack and many other important apps we typically use on an smartphone don’t scale properly on Chromebooks, leaving us with tiny text on certain apps, and the Kindle app isn’t able to display full screen in portrait orientation.

 Mobile apps also are designed with a touchscreen interface in mind, and sometimes this doesn’t play well with the touchpad and keyboard setup of the C302.
 Of course, it’s easy enough to switch the hybrid to tablet mode.

 We chalk these issues to the beta version of Chrome OS, which fixed some problems and introduced new ones during the course of our review.